pan-webis-de/pan-code/clef23/profiling-cryptocurrency-influencers/README.md

 ## TIRA baseline

 TIRA baselines are available in the baselines directory.
 You have available a random baseline model for each subtask.
-Included files:
-README.md
-Dockerfile
+Check out the Readme files in the baseline directories.